0weights/Traffic-Sign-Detection-And-Recognition/README.md

 ## Usage
 we used GTSRB & GTSDB datasets for this project

-* The classification part :
+* The Recognition Part :
-use Classifier.ipynb in the colab folder to train and generate the weights file
+* This Part is responsible of classifying the signs.
+First, it cut the input image according to the surrounding box around the traffic sing.
+Get each sub image from the original image and classify each sign using Convolution layers, Batch Normalization layers and the RELU Notify each Box according to the class with a label (the number of the class which is the type of the traffic sign) The last output is image with all labeled Boxes.
+In case of videos, we combine all frames with labeled Boxes. use Classifier.ipynb in the colab folder to train and generate the weights file
-* The detection part :
+* The Detection Part :
+  * This model is responsible of detecting all the traffic sings in the input image or video through, using the YOLOv3 .
+The output of this model is bounding boxes      surrounding the sings in the image or the frames of the video  through using techniques of deep learning and probability.
-  * For the detector we used YOLOV3 you can change the configuration of the model through the YOLO Model Configuration folder
+  * You can change the configuration of the model through the YOLO Model Configuration folder
   * For preparing the dataset use the data preparation folder
   * use detector.ipynb in the colab folder to train and generate the weights file
 * Merging